InsureMO/rainbow-d9/d9-n3/README.md

 > `Ribs` and `RibsView` are array widgets, and the layout of each element can be described using a sublist.
 It is important to note that the
 > sublist needs to be placed after the attributes list.

+### Expand and Collapse Icons

+The expand and collapse icons default uses the rib style.
+You can change it to use section style icons through global settings, see below for more details,

+- `setRibsDefaults`: to change default settings,
+- `isUseSectionStyleIcons`: default of stick icon.

 ## Table

 - Default Wrapped by Form Cell: `false`,